 Related: Best multi-room speakers

-Should I buy the Sonos Move?
+Should you buy the Sonos Move?

 Unlike other sites, we thoroughly test every product we review.
 We use industry standard tests in order to compare features properly.
 We’ll always tell you what we find.
 We never, ever accept money to review a product.
 Tell us what you think - send your emails to the Editor.